mkopischkie/mkopischkie.github.io/_pages/cleaning.md

 ![Second](/assets/images/secondcode.jpg)

 The if statement within the for loop is telling my computer that if a Run ID does not have any genus information available, to skip that particular sample.
 At this point, printing the genus outputs a data frame corresponding to the first Run ID.
 It contains information related to the scientific name of the bacteria found in the sample and the relative abundance.
 Since the Taxon ID, Rank Level, and Loaded UID are redundant, I drop them from the genus data frame.
-Eventually, I want this data frame to have the column titles as the scientific names and the first row as the Run ID so that a row represents a sample with a unique Run ID and the relative abundances for the corresponding bacteria.
+Eventually, I want this data frame to have the column titles as the scientific names and the first column containing the Run IDs so that a row represents a sample with a unique Run ID and the relative abundances for the corresponding bacteria.
 With this in mind, I change the column names and drop any duplicate scientific names.
 So now my code looks like this:

 ![Third](/assets/images/thirdcode.jpg)